davidgasquez/handbook/Open Data.md

 # Open Data

-> People should be able to collaborate on Open Data the same way we collaborate on Open Source code.
+> People should be able to collaborate on data the same way we collaborate on Open Source code.

 ## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As a result, individual [[incentives]] are not aligned with collective ones.